Israel cancels participation in UAE defence expo, citing air travel curbs

 A Defence Ministry spokeswoman said it requested special permission for the firms to fly out to the UAE capital, but was refused by a Regional Cooperation Ministry authorisation panel.

+Regional Cooperation Minister Ofir Akunis has also cancelled his participation in Dubai’s Gulfood trade exhibition, his spokesman said, adding: “No one is flying out.”

+That suggested travel permission will not be forthcoming for any Israeli food security experts hoping to attend the Feb.
+21-25 conference.

-The business newspaper Globes quoted an unidentified senior representative of an Israeli defence firm as saying that the cancellation would spell “huge” losses of deals to competitors.
+The business newspaper Globes quoted an unidentified senior representative of an Israeli defence firm as saying that cancellation of participation in the defence expo would spell “huge” losses of deals to competitors.

 “The Emirati hosts were supremely friendly and rolled out the red carpet.
 We were meant to have been the focus of the expo, with several top-of-the-line products and exhibits,” the representative was quoted as saying.
 “All that, for nothing?”